nstanger/tcsh_initialisation/zsh/notes.md

 ## Configuring the path

 Putting paths into `/etc/paths` is probably a bad idea, as OS updates will probably stomp on them.
-Paths added to `/etc/paths.d`, appear to be safe, so this is a good way to add paths where order is unimportant.
+Paths added to `/etc/paths.d`, appear to be safe, so this is a good way to add paths where order is unimportant (for example, I add `/usr/libexec` and `/usr/local/sbin` in `/etc/paths.d/99-local`).

 For paths where order *is* important (e.g., masking existing executables with ones installed by Homebrew) you can easily prepend them to the path by taking advantage of the `path` array (`PATH` and `path` are automatically synchronised in zsh).
 Save the paths in a file (one per line), read the file into an array variable, then concatenate that with the existing `path`.
 For example: